felippemsc/falcon-backend-base-project/README.md

 * Create and pre-populate db (populate_table @ tests/__init__)
 * Create message_category model
 * Put images at the README
-* Create log of the requests and responses
-(Better log that, add_handler for Exceptions, Try to log everything using the handlers.
-In a manner that it says where the request came from)

 ### Creating the virtual enviroment for the project